 Is any of this possible??

 I have to admit I too reached and wrestled with that elusive idea perfection in my mind but was never possible in practice.
-All the media hype I hear everyday tell me what my expectations should be and sets me up for extremely unreachable goals.
+All the media hype I hear every day tell me what my expectations should be and sets me up for extremely unreachable goals.
 All of this hype sets you and me up for disappointment.
 Why?
-Perfection is not achievable in moment.
+Perfection is not achievable in the moment.
 Do not set yourself up for failure, perfection is really folklore.

-If you become over concerned or obsessive about the unattainable goal of perfectionism, it can form into a habit or become a full blown addiction.
+If you become over concerned or obsessive about the unattainable goal of perfectionism, it can form a habit or become a full-blown addiction.

 Perfection Causes Disappointment

 Unfortunately, due to all the variables, this concept of perfection is not either possible nor achievable.
 Even the smallest inability to reach an unrealistic expectation of perfection causes you to begin a habit of "over-expecting".
 Over-expecting cause to get hurt cause it does not work out as you dreamed so you fall into a deep disappointment that can shatter your confidence, esteem and worth with one incident.

 What happens with attempting to achieve an unreachable concept of perfection is you enter into a state of self-judgment.
 You analyze your efforts, methods and particularly yourself.
-From that you come up with a long mental lists of everything you said, felt or did wrong, thinking and labeling yourself a failure toward perfection.
-This judgmental mindset and unproductive endeavor truly defeats the self-confidence and disconnects you from what is important in yourself , loved ones and your life.
+From that you come up with a long mental list of everything you said, felt or did wrong, thinking and labeling yourself a failure toward perfection.
+This judgmental mindset and unproductive endeavor truly defeats the self-confidence and disconnects you from what is important to yourself, loved ones and your life.

 3 Tips on Eliminating Perfectionism